JanetMatsen/protocols/_posts/2014-12-20-Nash-Screen-For-ACS-libraries.md

   * Are you restreaking for single colonies or just putting blobs on agarose?
   * For single colonies, store up to 5 strains on a plate.
   * Can squeeze 20+ on a plate if you just want blobs.
+* Put cell-filled 96-well plates in the fridge with aluminum seals.

 ## Deposit summary here:
 * [2015 Nash ACS assay screening records summary](https://docs.google.com/spreadsheets/d/1LfRP2Cc1TUjtHdHLKXzJmNh5pnyUYxsQ0h3w_pG4NQI/edit?usp=sharing): A spreadsheet that summarises our library screening efforts.